CRU Consulting is the group's management consultancy arm and focuses on three main practice areas:

 For forty years, CRU has been analysing markets and taking a view regarding future prices – our approach relies on quality data and focussed analysis.
 The same macro-economic drivers are used across all the commodities we cover and the interaction between them is inherent within our analysis, providing a consistency of approach that you will not find elsewhere.

-CRU Strategies gets heavily involved in due diligence projects and understands the importance of delivery.
+CRU Consulting gets heavily involved in due diligence projects and understands the importance of delivery.
 Sticking to markets we know well, we can add value to the team (we will happily work with investment banks and other consultants) through our industry insight.

 In many instances, our due diligence contributions extend beyond market outlook or price forecasts and include management interviews (commercial and market related), rapid plant assessments (for benchmarking), risk review and stochastic valuation models.